AndyZ-maragidyne/Cytus-Heardle-Bot/README.md

 # Cytus Heardle Bot - reload

 Updated version of the first functionality using updated discord functions liks slash commands and buttons.
-Only has the core Cytus Heardle with nothing else coded in
+Only has the core Cytus Heardle game with nothing else coded in